A green bean salad recipe mixed in with lots of fresh summer produce and tossed with feta cheese and slivered almonds is my idea of delicious!

 The toasted almonds really add a nice flavor to the salad.

-If you prefer a more subtle nutty taste to your salad, you can opt for sliced vs. slivered almonds.
+But if you prefer a more subtle nutty taste to your salad, you can opt for sliced almonds instead of slivered almonds.

-AND it’s WAY more healthy than just some lettuce with a few veggies thrown in.
+Lastly, it’s much healthier than just some lettuce with a few veggies thrown in.

-The red wine vinegar, basil, garlic, and olive oil combo provided the perfect flavoring to the salad.
+The red wine vinegar, basil, garlic, and olive oil combo provide the perfect flavoring to the salad.

 Yet another reason why I love summer and all it has to offer!